pipiscrew/RSS-Aggregator/README.md

 To start work with :

 - create the tables (create_tables.sql)
-- add a cron job as 'php -q /home/public_html/test/cron.php' or execute it manually
+- add a cron job as `php -q /home/public_html/test/cron.php` or execute it manually

 In addition there are two more pages :